larskuhtz/ChainwebSimulations/Configurations.md

 $\mathcal{M}(\Graph)$.
 When clear from the context we often identify the graph with its matrix and just write $\Graph$ for both.

-For a chainweb we let $\mathcal{B}$ denote the set of blocks.
+For a Chainweb we let $\mathcal{B}$ denote the set of blocks.

 # Cut

-Intuitively a *Cut* of a chainweb is a set of blocks, one from each chain, that can occure concurrently as state of consensus.
+Intuitively a *Cut* of a Chainweb is a set of blocks, one from each chain, that can occur concurrently as state of consensus.

 A *cut* is a selection of blocks with
 1.  exactly one block from each chain such that
-2.  blocks from neighboring chains are braided correctly and are at most one block appart in height.
+2.  blocks from neighboring chains are braided correctly and are at most one block apart in height.

 Formally, a cut $C : \Chains \to \mathcal{B}$ is a mapping from chains to blocks such that for each $c \in \Chains$